LibreQoE/LibreQoS/docs/v1.5/Quickstart/configuration.md

 ## Configure lqos.conf

-Copy the lqosd daemon configuration file to `/etc`:
+If you installed LibreQoS the complex (Git) installation, you can copy the lqosd daemon configuration file to `/etc`.
+This is not neccesarry if you installed using the .deb:

 ```shell
 cd /opt/libreqos/src